ECP-WarpX/impactx/docs/source/usage/python.rst

    .. py:property:: prob_relative

+      By default, we dynamically extract the minimum and maximum of the particle positions in the beam.
-      The field mesh is expanded beyond the physical extent of particles by this factor.
+      The field mesh spans, per direction, multiple times the maximum physical extent of beam particles, as given by this factor.
+      The beam minimum and maximum extent are symmetrically padded by the mesh.
+      For instance, ``1.2`` means the mesh will span 10% above and 10% below the beam;
+      ``1.0`` means the beam is exactly covered with the mesh.

+      Default: ``3.0``.
       When set, turns ``dynamic_size`` to ``True``.

    .. py:property:: dynamic_size